act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 #### Passed Example 1

-The error message provided in the vicinity of the `input` element identifies the input field (via its label) and describes the error.
+The `input` element has a [form field error indicator][] that identifies it (by referencing its label) and describes the cause of the error.

 ```html
 <script>